Sanket5358/Project3_SocketCAN_DBC/README.md

 Fuel Level	%
 Battery Voltage	V

-An additional signal, Ambient Temperature, is added as part of the challenge task.
+An additional Ambient Temperature signal is added as part of the challenge task.

-The CAN messages are transmitted using Linux SocketCAN and decoded using a DBC file.3.
-Objectives
+The CAN messages are transmitted using Linux SocketCAN and decoded using a DBC file.

+3. Objectives

 The main objectives of this project are:

 Understand the purpose of DBC files.
 Design CAN messages and signals.
-Use AI to assist in DBC generation.
-Validate DBC definitions.
+Generate a DBC using AI assistance.
+Review and validate the DBC.
 Implement CAN communication using Linux SocketCAN.
-Generate realistic vehicle information values.
+Generate vehicle information using C.
 Monitor raw CAN traffic.
-Decode CAN messages using a DBC file.
+Decode CAN messages using the DBC.
 Display decoded engineering values.
 Modify a DBC signal and observe its effect.
 Add Ambient Temperature as a new signal.
-Perform AI-assisted DBC review.
+Perform AI-assisted DBC review.4.
+Learning Outcomes

+This project provides practical understanding of:

-Visualize the complete CAN communication workflow.
+CAN communication
-4. Learning Outcomes

-After completing this project, the following concepts are demonstrated:

-DBC file structure
-CAN message design
-CAN signal definition
+CAN frames
 CAN identifiers
+CAN signals
+DBC files
 Start bits
 Signal lengths
 Scaling
 Offset
-Minimum and maximum values
+Signal ranges
 Engineering units
 Linux SocketCAN
 Virtual CAN
-Raw CAN traffic
-DBC decoding
+vcan0
 candump
 cantools
 Python CAN monitoring
 DBC validation
 DBC modification
-AI-assisted engineering workflow
+AI-assisted engineerin
-5. System Description
+Demonstrate the complete CAN communication workflow.5.
+System Description

 The project implements a simple Vehicle Information Network.

-The transmitter periodically generates and sends:
+The C transmitter generates vehicle information and sends CAN frames through the virtual CAN interface.

+The main signals are:

-Vehicle Speed       : 0 - 120 km/h
+Vehicle Speed       : km/h
-Engine RPM          : 800 - 5000 rpm
+Engine RPM          : rpm
-Coolant Temperature : 20 - 120 °C
+Coolant Temperature : °C
-Fuel Level          : 0 - 100 %
+Fuel Level          : %
-Battery Voltage     : 11 - 15 V
+Battery Voltage     : V

-The additional challenge signal is:

 Ambient Temperature : °C

-The values change during execution to simulate vehicle operation.

-6. System Architecture
+The receiver/dashboard decodes the raw CAN data using the DBC database.6.
+System Architecture
                  +----------------------+
                  |   C CAN Transmitter  |
                  +----------+-----------+